 The chickadees are hanging out in the apple tree this morning, pecking away at the blossoms.
-Yesterday the blue jay held reign in the tree, peering at me while I spoke, making sure I knew it was observing me, even though it kept quiet.
-I call them my Birds of Truth.
+Yesterday, the blue jay held reign in the tree, peering at me while I spoke.
+It made sure I knew it was observing me, even though it kept quiet.
+I call them my “Birds of Truth.”
 Although their look and demeanor are vastly different, the two birds both speak to me of the power of the voice and the inherent truth that resides within.

-The blue jay, who wears the color of the throat chakra boldly in its feathers, is another constant companion, but with a very different energy.
+The blue jay, who wears the blue color of the throat chakra boldly in its feathers, is another constant companion, but with a very different energy.
 Its voice, when it calls out, is not pretty or melodious, but harsh and bold.
 It reprimands and reminds.
 Speak! it tells me, Don’t hold back your words.
 The blue jay calls out when I hold back my voice, reminding me of its power.
 Then it appears, as it did just know outside my window, in quiet, yet obvious beauty, as though in recognition.
 Good job, it tells me without opening its beak, you are on the right path.